You've had your photo session and now it's time to choose your favourite portraits and create the final masterpieces.

 The basic rule of thumb is art should be hung at eye level.
 This means that the middle of your art (NOT where the hook is!!) should be within your eye line.
 This creates a sense of balance in the room (normally this is between 58-60” off the floor).

-If you’re hanging art over furniture like a sofa or a table, it should be about 6” over the top of the furniture.
-You can go as low as 4” depending on the space that’s available but you shouldn’t go higher than 8”.
+If you’re hanging art over furniture like a sofa or a table, it should be about 6-10” over the top of the furniture, give or take 2 inches.
 This process goes for gallery walls as well.

 And as a reminder, art should be approximately 2/3 to 3/4 of the width any furniture it’s hanging over.
 Make sure to center the art over/between the furniture.